Category: 1970s Cold Cases

 Luzerne County Detective James Grace told the Standard-Speaker that they were checking with schools for a missing girl, just in case she was younger than the estimate, and her description was being circulated to police departments in an eight-state area.

-But, it seems there were never any leads.
+But there were never any leads.

-Six days after she was found, Jane Doe was quietly buried at Maple Hill Cemetery in Hanover Township.
+Six days after she was found, Jane Doe was buried at Maple Hill Cemetery in Hanover Township.
 Rev. W.J.
 Atterbeary, pastor of Mt.
 Zion Baptist Church in Wilkes-Barre, officiated at her graveside.

 And just three months later, the investigation was closed.